freddiehaddad/fast-track-to-rust/src/collections.md

 - Sets: [HashSet], [BTreeSet]
 - Misc: [BinaryHeap]

-## Grep
+## Rustle

-Currently, our grep program only outputs the line number and the matching line for each pattern match.
+Currently, our rustle program only outputs the line number and the matching line for each pattern match.
 It doesn't yet support printing lines before or after the match.
 So far, we haven't had a straightforward way to implement this functionality, and there are several challenges we need to address.